livz/livz.github.io/_tips/Run-time-code-injection.md

 * Compile the bootstrap library and the injector projects.
 The easiest way is to do it from [Xcode](https://developer.apple.com/xcode/).
 Notice in the invocation below that I've changed the injector a bit to work on a PID rather than process name.
 Everything else is the same.

 <div class="box-note">
-  When compiling projects in Xcode, the output files are created in a random directory, <i><b>not</b></i> in the base folder containing the sources. <br/> <br/> The quickest way to locate the output folder is to click the binary name in the left-hand side pane, and the full path will be displayed in the right-hand side pane.
+  When compiling projects in Xcode, the output files are created in a random directory, <i><b>not</b></i> in the base folder containing the sources. <br/> <br/> The quickest way to locate the output folder is to click on the binary name in the left-hand side pane, and the full path will be displayed in the right-hand side pane.
 It should be something like this: <br/> <br/> <i>/Users/&lt;username&gt;/Library/Developer/Xcode/DerivedData/&lt;project name&gt;-&lt;random letters&gt;/Build/Products/Debug</i>.
 </div>

 * Profit!